akhilnev/LLMYou/README.md

 ~ OR log into a meeting with my AI Clone ( or another AI ) and directly ask it your burning questions!

-~ Trying out cursor + clause to see how my performance is optimized for rapid prototyping
+~ Trying out cursor + claude to see how my performance is optimized for rapid prototyping